 The development of gene drive technology promises to overcome many of the roadblocks that so far have hampered the eradication of malaria in resource poor countries.
 My group have utilised this technology to spread genetic modifications impairing mosquito reproductive capability either targeting genes involved in female fertility or inducing male sex bias in the progeny.
 This works using a class of engineered enzymes that cut unique DNA sequences known as homing endonucleases (HEG) at defined chromosomal locations.
 During meiosis the cleavage site is repaired by homologous recombination using as a template the allele carrying the HEG, thereby increasing the frequency of the genetic modification in the progeny.

 Recently, my laboratory’s work has demonstrated that CRISPR/CAS9 can be programmed to attack a conserved region of the sex determination gene, doublesex, which impairs female development and could spread effectively to 100% of the population in a few generations, and thereby causing population collapse.
+This remarkable breakthrough has important implications, well beyond malaria, for the field of synthetic biology and gene editing as whole, and will inform advances in the control of other vector-borne diseases, of agricultural pests threatening our food security, and of invasive species in fragile ecosystems.

 Lucy Collyns, email@example.com